In order to assess defects and their potential contribution to hazard, an inspector needs:

 With included bark

 - Where the bark is between the stems, the tree will never be able to bind the stems together by fusing the tissues.
 Imagine trying to hold chopsticks together at the base while someone is pulling them apart at the top.
 You wouldn’t have a chance.
 If you are able to hold them together higher up (simulating a fork whose tissues bind higher up as the tree grows in diameter) you have a much better chance of keeping them together.

-Once you see a fork with a crack below a fork, you know it has already begun to fail and the tree undoubtedly should get the highest hazard rating.
+Once you see a fork with a crack below it, you know it has already begun to fail and the tree undoubtedly should get the highest hazard rating.
 However, be sure you can distinguish an occluded crack from a bark ridge, which is indicative of a stronger union.